-People have opinions about the degree to which differences in pay reflect differences in productivity or are, instead, the result of favoritism, personal connections and the whimsy of people with influence.
-In this paper, I show that opinions of this sort can matter a great deal.
-In particular, I demonstrate that opinions about the extent to which people believe that differences in pay reflect differences in individual productivity can affect the actual distribution of income even when they have no effect on individual marginal products.
+People have opinions about the degree to which differences in pay reflect differences in productivity or are, instead, the result of favoritism, personal connections, and the whimsy of people with influence.
+In this article, I show that opinions of this sort can matter a great deal.
+In particular, I demonstrate that opinions about the extent to which people believe that differences in pay reflect differences in individual productivity